hossamadel7/Diploma_embeddedKerlos/Projects/Pressure_controller_simple/readme.txt

-first term project
+First term project

+-A pressure controller informs the crew of a cabin with an alarm when the pressure exceeds 20 bars in the cabin.
+-The alarm duration some seconds.

-# for more details go to the pdf
+# Look at pdf there are more details